mechtronica/mechtronica.net/rules/mech-building/planning.md

 tags: rules_page
 ---
 ## Planning a Mech Build
 The first step in building your mech is planning.
-Typically you want to have an idea of how you want your mech to feel.
+Typically you first want to have an idea of how you want your mech to feel.
 Up-close brawler mechs will feel very different from mid-range gunners or long-range snipers.
-Think about how you want to play -- and how that relates to your pilot's personality.
+Think about how you want to play -- and how that relates to your mechaneer's personality.

 Once you have an idea of how you want to play, you should select a Mech Frame and Power Type.
 Read on for information on how each of these affect your mech.